stechstudio/laravel-tiptap/README.md

-A TALL-stack implementation of the Tiptap WYSYWIG editor
+A TALL-stack implementation of the Tiptap WYSYWIG editor.

 ## Installation